D4ve-Code/Hackathon-1/README.md

-1st Hackathon in Project Team - Please go Dev Branch to discover the work - Team is still working on when we have some times
+1st Hackathon in Project Team - Please go Dev Branch to discover the work - Team is still working on when we have free times

 # Getting Started with Create React App